 The Human Worker is at his/her core an Artist.

-Thierry Loa has diligently been exploring and working in various visual and media disciplines, on a diverse and mixed array of projects such as video installations, narrative films, interactive cinema, new media design, and photography.
+Thierry Loa has diligently been exploring and working in various visual and media disciplines, on a diverse and mixed array of projects such as video installations, narrative films, new media cinema, interactive design, and photography.

 Conducting both commissioned and self-produced projects, and being interdisciplinary, Thierry shares his time between filmmaking, photography, interactive design, reading, writing, drawing and traveling.

-As a filmmaker, he completed his first feature film, a nonverbal nonfiction film project titled 20-22 OMEGA (www.20-22.com) which, using a pure cinematic form, examines the new epoch of planet Earth's history, that is the Anthropocene and the Posthumans.
-Now he is working on the sequel film tentatively titled 21-22 which explores the state of life and nature on the planet, to be captured in 360 video.
+As a filmmaker, he completed his first feature film: a nonverbal film symphony project titled 20-22 OMEGA (20-22.com) evoking the classical symphonic films of the 1920s for giving a profound look at the Posthumans of the Anthropocene (the new Earth epoch influenced by the human civilisation).
+Now he is working on the sequel project titled 21-22: a 360 VR film series exploring the state of life and nature around planet Earth.

 As a photographer, he has an ongoing photo-ethnographic project called FACES (faces.ms) which photo-documents and offers an intimate look at human faces captured in public spaces; un-posed and up-close faces.

-As a new media designer and storyteller, he is working on the long-format interactive film titled A Man And A Woman (www.manandwoman.me) which tells the story of a young couple while exploring love and lives together and apart, as well as the cyclic nature of love relationships.
+As a new media designer and storyteller, he is working on the long-format interactive film titled A Man And A Woman (manandwoman.me) which tells the story of a young couple while exploring their love and lives together and apart, as well as the cyclic nature of love relationships.
 The story is augmented by interactive narrative and character elements offering audience a participatory story experience.

 This web gallery showcases some of his drawings, photographs, and image stills from his films; highlighting the visual aesthetic and thematic exploration found in his visual and media works.
 Thank you for your visit.